-The infill drilling results (diamond holes TUDDH 406 to 412) further confirm the high grades and continuity of near surface mineralization at Tuvatu.
-The Company's objective with the ongoing drilling program is to extend and increase confidence in the resource ahead of mine development at Tuvatu.
+The infill drilling results announced November 23, 2016, December 21, 2016, February 14, 2017, August 22, 2017, and October 17, 2017 further confirm the high grades and continuity of near surface mineralization at Tuvatu.
+The Company's 2016-2017 drill program successfully extended the existing zones of mineralization and increased confidence in the resource ahead of mine development at Tuvatu.